Goopil/laravel-rest-filter/readme.md

 # Rest api scopes
-This package provide a set of scopes to implement some http query parameters to they're `Eloquent` pendant.
-It is greatly inspired by the package [andersao/l5-repository](https://github.com/andersao/l5-repository) (A big thanks to him for his great work ;) )
+This [Eloquent](https://laravel.com/docs/5.3/eloquent) package implements some current REST filters passed via query string.
+And map them in form of scope.
+This is mainly an extract of what was done in [andersao/l5-repository](https://github.com/andersao/l5-repository) in term of query but to the model itself not via a repository.
+A big thanks to the previous contributors for their great work ;)

 * [Search](#search)
 * [Filter](#filter)
 * [Sort](#sort)